2018 United States state legislative elections: California

 Half of the seats of the California State Senate and all of the seats of the California State Assembly were up for election in 2018.
 Democrats retained control of both chambers.

 Colorado

 Half of the seats of the Colorado Senate and all of the seats of the Colorado House of Representatives were up for election in 2018.
-Democrats won control of the senate and retained control of the house of representatives.
+Democrats won control of the Senate and retained control of the House of Representatives.

 Connecticut

 All of the seats of the Connecticut State Senate and the Connecticut House of Representatives were up for election in 2018.
-Democrats won control of the senate and retained control of the house of representatives.
+Democrats won control of the Senate, which was previously tied and retained control of the House of Representatives.

 Delaware

 Half of the seats of the Delaware Senate and all of the seats of the Delaware House of Representatives were up for election in 2018.
 Democrats retained control of both chambers.

 Florida

 Half of the seats of the Florida Senate and all of the seats of the Florida House of Representatives were up for election in 2018.
 Republicans retained control of both chambers.